How to Know If You Belong to a Toxic Church

 - Toxic churches have top leaders who say one thing to some people and something else to others.
 When confronted about the discrepancy later, they deny what they said.
 This is a soft way of saying they lie.
 One of their favorite comment is "It's not what I said, it's what you heard."
 Another comment is "That's your perspective."

 - Leaders in toxic churches are manipulative.
-They use their authority to excuse their behavior but put everybody else down.
+They use their authority to excuse their behavior while putting everybody else down.
 They don't listen to advice or suggestions from others.
 If others disagree with them, they retaliate.

 - In a toxic church, top leaders surround themselves with sycophants.
 That means they are most comfortable with "Yes people."
 This includes family members and friends in the church who go along with everything the toxic leaders do.